Alex Manninger: Salzburg, Steyr and Grazer AK

-Manninger started his career as a youth player for SV Austria Salzburg in 1993.
+Manninger started his career as a youth player for SV Salzburg in 1993.
 He was promoted to the first-team squad at the start of the 1995–1996 season.
-After his debut, and lone appearance of the season, he was sent on loan at SK Vorwärts Steyr, and played his first top-level game away against Grazer AK.
+After his debut, and lone appearance of the season, he was sent on loan at Vorwärts Steyr, and played his first top-level game away against Grazer AK.

-At the start of 1996–97 season he signed for Grazer AK, making his debut in place of the unfit first-choice keeper, in the autumn 1996 UEFA Cup second-round game against Internazionale Milano at the Stadio Giuseppe Meazza in Milan.
+At the start of 1996–97 season, he signed for Grazer AK, making his debut in place of the unfit first-choice keeper, in the autumn 1996 UEFA Cup second-round game against Internazionale at the Stadio Giuseppe Meazza in Milan.
 He made twenty-four appearances in his lone season with Grazer AK, before a high-profile transfer to Arsenal in the Premier League, where he was understudy to the experienced David Seaman.

 Arsenal, Fiorentina and Espanyol

-During the 1997–98 season Seaman was injured and Manninger covered for him, enjoying a spell of six clean sheets in a row in the league, a joint club record.
+During the 1997–98 season, Seaman was injured and Manninger covered for him, enjoying a spell of six clean sheets in a row in the league, a joint club record.
 The last of these was against Manchester United at Old Trafford, where Arsenal won 1–0.
 In March 1998, he was named Premier League Player of the Month.
 However, Manninger had to make way for Seaman once the Englishman returned from injury.
-Despite only having played 7 games in the 1997–98 FA Premier League season (10 was then required to automatically qualify for a winners' medal), Manninger was granted special dispensation for a medal as his contribution to Arsenal's title win was considered to be significant enough.
-He also made 5 appearances in Arsenal's FA Cup run.
-The highlight for Manninger came in the quarter final replay at West Ham United.
-The game went to penalties and he saved Eyal Berkovic's spot kick to help Arsenal through to the semi finals.
+Despite only having played seven games in the 1997–98 FA Premier League season (ten was then required to automatically qualify for a winners' medal), Manninger was granted special dispensation for a medal, as his contribution to Arsenal's title win was considered to be significant enough.
+He also made five appearances in Arsenal's FA Cup run.
+The highlight for Manninger came in the quarter-final replay at West Ham United.
+The game went to penalties and he saved Eyal Berkovic's spot kick to help Arsenal through to the semi-finals.
 He was on the bench as Arsenal won the 1998 FA Cup Final to complete the double.

 Manninger continued to deputise for Seaman for the next three seasons.
 He made sixty-four appearances over four seasons for Arsenal.
-After the Gunners bought Richard Wright in 2001, Manninger became number three at Arsenal, and spent the 2001–2002 season on loan at Italian side ACF Fiorentina, where he made twenty-four appearances for the Tuscan club.
+After the Gunners bought Richard Wright in 2001, Manninger became number three at Arsenal, and spent the 2001–2002 season on loan at Italian side Fiorentina, where he made twenty-four appearances for the Tuscan club.

-In July 2002 RCD Espanyol signed Manninger on a four-year deal for £960,000.
-However, he was released after just two months at Espanyol without making a first team appearance with Manninger claiming that the Barcelona-based club had reneged on the contract.
+In July 2002, Espanyol signed Manninger on a four-year deal for £960,000.
+However, he was released after just two months at Espanyol without making a first team appearance, with Manninger claiming that the Barcelona-based club had reneged on the contract.